autonomoussoftware/documentation/FAQ.md

 ### What blockchains are MET compatible with?

 Metronome will be initially issued on Ethereum with Ethereum Classic, Rootstock, and Qtum support expected to follow.
 As the community continues developing MET, it may be compatible with even more blockchains.

+### When will the first target chain (ETC) have Metronome contracts deployed?

+Q1, 2019 - You can read more in [this recent update](https://medium.com/@MetronomeToken/metronome-meetup-wrap-up-chicago-august-2018-a34e5350a977).

 ### Has the smart contract that collects ETH been professionally audited for security issues?